vuejs/v2.vuejs.org/src/guide/comparison.md

 Being so similar in scope, we've put more time into fine-tuning this comparison than any other.
 We want to ensure not only technical accuracy, but also balance.
 We point out where React outshines Vue, for example in the richness of their ecosystem and abundance of their custom renderers.

+With that said, it's inevitable that the comparison would appear biased towards Vue to some React users, as many of the subjects explored are to some extent subjective.
+We acknowledge the existence of varying technical taste, and this comparison primarily aims to outline the reasons why Vue could potentially be a better fit if your preferences happen to coincide with ours.

 The React community [has been instrumental](https://github.com/vuejs/vuejs.org/issues/364) in helping us achieve this balance, with special thanks to Dan Abramov from the React team.
 He was extremely generous with his time and considerable expertise to help us refine this document until we were [both happy](https://github.com/vuejs/vuejs.org/issues/364#issuecomment-244575740) with the final result.

-With that said, we hope you can feel confident in the fairness of the review below as we explore the differences between these two libraries.

 ### Performance Profiles